-In the event of a school closure, the school is committed to providing continuity of education and will do so through a process of remote (online) learning.
-Remote learning would apply particularly in a situation in which the school is closed for an extended period of time, but a high proportion of students and teachers are healthy, and able to work as normal from home.
+In exceptional circumstances, such as an extended school closure or the extended absence of a pupil, the school is committed to providing continuity of education and will do so through a process of remote (online) learning.
 This policy does not normally apply in the event of short-term school closures (e.g. as a result of inclement weather) or a short-term student absence.